 Schools for their children have been the most urgent and persistent priority of the Q’ero communities we work with.
-We’ve responded by building 11 classrooms and funding related costs.
+We’ve responded by building 17 classrooms and funding related costs.
+Now all children in Q’eros regions of Hapu Grande, Ccochamarka, Yanaruma, and Quico can attend school from age 3 through high school completion homeland.
 The development of unique educational content, including digital archives fuels a multi-sensory and culturally relevant learning experience.

 The mountain children are enthusiastic about attending school.
 Many never hold a pencil or crayon or hold a book until they start school at age 5 or 6.
 They are eager and quick learners.
 But they face many challenges as learners.